-- Consistent with §280.32 of the federal rule, added compatibility demonstration requirements for UST systems storing regulated substances containing greater than ten percent ethanol or twenty percent biodiesel.
-Except as follows, the requirements are the same as in the federal rule. - Specified that records must be maintained "until the system is permanently closed or undergoes a change-in-service."
+- Consistent with §280.32 of the federal rule, added compatibility demonstration requirements for UST systems storing regulated substances containing greater than ten percent ethanol or twenty percent biodiesel or any other regulated substances identified by the department.
+Except as follows, the requirements are the same as in the federal rule: - Specified that compatibility demonstrations are also required for UST systems storing hazardous substances.
+The federal rule does not require this. - Specified that records of compatibility demonstrations must be maintained "until the system is permanently closed or undergoes a change-in-service."
 The federal rule requires such records to be maintained "for as long as system used to store the regulated substance."